 2. And the mountains cried too

-“At this moment a low sound of distant thunder fell on my ear.
+“At this very moment a low sound of distant thunder fell on my ear.
 The sun was unclouded.
 No rain fell.
-It was looked upon as ominous of some event in the West.”
+It was looked upon as ominous of some future event in the West.”

 5. The arms of midnight